duolu/fmkit/README.md

 ## The Data Repository

 Here is a description of the dataset we have collected to facilitate our research on in-air-handwriting.
-We have IRB approval of this data collection (Arizona State University STUDY00008279).
-If you would like to use the data in your research, please send us an email (see the "author" section below).
+We have IRB approval of this data collection (Arizona State University STUDY00008279 and STUDY00010539).
+If you would like to use the data in your research, please send us an email (see the "authors" section below).

 Two devices are used (shown in the following figure): a wearable device (a custom-made data glove with inertial sensors) and a contactless 3D camera (the Leap Motion controller).
 The data repository contains the following five datasets.

 ![Device illustration.](pics/devices.png)

 **(1) Sign-up and Sign-in**: We asked each participating user to create two distinct meaningful strings and write them in-the-air, one as an account ID and the other as an account passcode.
 Such a string may include alphanumeric letters, characters in a language other than English, or meaningful symbols such as five-pointed stars.
 The content of the string is determined by the user.
 Hence, each string can be used as either an ID or a passcode.
 For each string, we asked the user to write it 5 repetitions as registration and another 5 repetitions as login attempts.
 This simulates the normal sign-up and sign-in procedure (shown in the following figure).
 In total 180 users participated the data collection and 360 strings are obtained.
-In total, there are 360 (strings) * 10 (repetitions) * 2 (devices) = 7,200 signals
+In total, there are 360 (strings) * 10 (repetitions) * 2 (devices) = 7,200 signals.

 ![Sign-in illustruction.](pics/sign-in.png)